 When you love someone, you’ll communicate with them through the five love languages:

 - Words of affirmation

 - Spending time together

 - Acts of service

 You shouldn’t really have to think too hard about this.
 If you are conveying love, you are in love.
 Some of us rely on certain love languages more than others, and that is okay.
 Your partner isn’t falling short of love if they don’t use all five.

 When you love someone, you have nice things to say.
 It’s easy for you to compliment them, give them reassuring words, and support them.
 You don’t have to rack your brain for something nice to say; it comes naturally to you.

 You use words to flirt, charm, and build confidence.
-You want them to see you as a positive person, you want them to come back to you, so you make sure what you say is full of honey.
-You'll always win people more with honey than vinegar.
+You want them to see you as a positive person, so you make sure what you say is full of honey.
+You’ll always win people more with honey than vinegar.

 - You write notes and leave them in places to brighten their day.